qooxdoo/qxl.apiviewer/README.md

 # Qooxdoo API Viewer

-The is the API Viewer contrib for Qooxdoo; this initial release is just a self contained API viewer application, the next version will include support for adding this API viewer to your own application via the `qx` command.
+The is the API Viewer contrib for Qooxdoo.

 ## Adding an API viewer for your own code